heysokam/slate/readme.md

-# *Slate | StoS Compiler for Nim
+# *Slate | StoS Compiler helper for Nim
-`*Slate` is a [Source-to-Source compiler helper](https://en.wikipedia.org/wiki/Source-to-source_compiler) library for converting Nim code into other languages.
+`*Slate` is a [Source-to-Source compiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) helper library for converting Nim code into other languages.
 The tools provided can be used to convert the Nim AST into any language.
 Its current complete compiler goals are `minc` and `wgsl` generation.